 Finding affordable health care can be tricky when we look at all the available options.
 It is often hard to figure out what the differences are in coverage which makes it hard to shop around.
-According to the National Patient Advocate Foundation (NPAF), shopping for your health insurance is very important in order to find affordable health care options and save money on a health insurance plan.
+According to the National Patient Advocate Foundation (NPAF), shopping for your health insurance is a very important step in finding affordable health care and to save money on a health insurance plan.

 How to Choose Between Health Care Plan Options

 If you need to figure out how to choose between different health insurance options, besides understanding what the terms mean in your health insurance policy, here are some key areas you should compare when choosing your health care plan.

 2. Specialists: If you have specific medical conditions or believe you may need to use specialists in the future, find out if you will be able to use a specialist and what the procedure is.
 Some health care plans require a referral before you can see a specialist and other types of health insurance do not.
-If you already have a specialist, whether they will be accepted.
+If you already have a specialist, see if they will be accepted.

-3. Pre-Existing Conditions or Waiting Periods: Sometimes in the confusion of choosing health care plans, many forget to confirm how pre-existing conditions will be covered and whether there are waiting periods that will impact your current care.
+3. Waiting Periods: Sometimes in the confusion of choosing health care plans, you may forget to confirm how pre-existing conditions will be covered and whether there are waiting periods that will impact your current care.
 Make sure to review these details.

 4. Emergency and Hospital Care: Find out what emergency rooms and hospitals are covered on your plan.
-In addition, find out what constitutes an “emergency.”
+In addition, find out how the policy defines an “emergency.”
 Sometimes your definition of an emergency may not be the same as the health care plan you are considering.
-Also, check to see if you need to contact your primary care physician before getting emergency care.
+Check to see if you need to contact your primary care physician before getting emergency care.

-5. Regular Physicals and Health Screenings: If you like getting regular physicals and health screenings, make sure they are covered.
-Most managed care plans cover these types of screenings yearly, but some independent insurance plans do not cover them at all.
+5. Regular Physicals and Health Screenings: If you like getting regular physicals and health screenings, find out what will be covered as part of a wellness plan or what is included in preventative care, and if there are any limitations.
 If you have children find out if well-baby check-ups and immunizations are covered.